stochastical/stochastical/README.md

 # Yossi Frenkel

 Currently an AI researcher at Commonwealth Bank AI Labs.
-Excited to go back to study soon!
+Incoming MPhil Advanced Computer Science student at the University of Cambridge.

 ## Recent posts